 A documented Han can still work well for a dealer desk, a collector, or a buyer with real China-market support.
 It becomes weak fast for retail buyers who want a turnkey export sedan without proof.

-The official EPA and NHTSA import rules keep a 2020 Han EV outside the normal U.S. permanent-import lane in 2026.
-Treat it as a compliance study, not as a clean retail sourcing route.
+EPA and NHTSA keep a 2020 Han EV outside the easy permanent-import lane in 2026, and USTR’s 100% Section 301 EV rate adds major landed-cost friction for Chinese-origin EV entries.
+Treat the U.S. path as a boundary study, not as a routine sourcing route.

 Alias handling

-This is the explicit alias answer for the change.
-The phrase is merged here because it still belongs to one Han-family intent cluster and needs the same proof-first workflow as the canonical query.
+This section is the explicit alias answer for this change.
+All five alias phrasings are merged here because they still belong to one Han-family intent cluster and require the same proof-first workflow as the canonical query.

 Mobile: swipe sideways to compare every column.